-We maintain various forms of liability insurance coverage, including coverage for errors and omissions, fiduciary and cybersecurity insurance.
+We maintain various forms of liability insurance coverage, including coverage for errors and omissions, fiduciary, cybersecurity, employment practices, directors and officers insurance.
 It is possible, however, that claims could exceed the amount of our applicable insurance coverage, if any, or that this coverage may not continue to be available on acceptable terms or in sufficient amounts.
 Even if these claims do not result in liability to us, investigating and defending against them could be expensive and time-consuming and could divert management's attention away from our operations.
-In addition, negative publicity caused by these events may delay market acceptance of our products and services, any of which could materially adversely affect our reputation and our business.
+In addition, negative publicity caused by these events may affect the current market acceptance of our products and services, any of which could materially adversely affect our reputation and our business.